Shell Null Termination / Separation

 Examples of inputs you shouldn't trust:

-Translating between worlds
+Translating between Worlds

 To translate between newline separated and the null separated world there is a little utility called tr.